OpenWorldSAM: Extending SAM2 for Universal Image Segmentation with Language Prompts: Experiments

 \subsection{Referring Expression Segmentation Performance Analysis}

 \textbf{Performance.} As shown in Table~\ref{tab:referring-results} and Figure~\ref{fig:qualitative-referring}, OpenWorldSAM achieves strong performance on the RefCOCOg validation set, obtaining a cIoU of 74.0\%, significantly outperforming earlier generalist models like SEEM and X-Decoder ($\approx$65\%), and competitive with specialized models such as GLaMM (71.2\%) and UNINEXT (74.4\%).
 Notably, OpenWorldSAM reaches this accuracy using just BEiT-3 encoder with 673M parameters and an additional 4.5M trainable parameters, substantially fewer than recent large-scale models like LISA, GLaMM, and u-LLaVA, which rely on much larger vision-language foundations (7B+ parameters) and multiple additional datasets.
-While EVF-SAM achieves higher cIoU (76.8\%), this advantage stems from training on twice the referring data (full RefCOCO series vs. our RefCOCOg subset).
-Crucially, OpenWorldSAM inherits SAM’s interactive features, offering unique flexibility in multiple segmentation tasks, which distinguishes it from higher-scoring yet narrower models.
+While EVF-SAM achieves higher cIoU (77.0\%), OpenWorldSAM inherits SAM’s interactive features, offering unique flexibility in interative segmentation tasks.
+Furthermore, with its tie-breaker and soft-prompting modules, OpenWorldSAM can also perform general segmentation tasks, distinguishing it from higher-scoring yet narrower models.